semuconsulting/pyspartn/README.md

 ---
 ## <a name="troubleshooting">Troubleshooting</a>

-1. `SPARTNTypeError` or `SPARTNParseError` when parsing encrypted messages with 16-bit gnssTimetags (`timeTagtype=0`), e.g. GAD or some OCB messages.
+1. `SPARTNTypeError` or `SPARTNParseError` when parsing encrypted messages with 16-bit gnssTimetags (`timeTagtype=0`), e.g. GAD or some OCB messages:

+   ```
+   pyspartn.exceptions.SPARTNTypeError: Error processing attribute 'group' in message type SPARTN-1X-GAD
+   ```

    This is almost certainly due to an invalid decryption key and/or basedate.
-Rememeber that keys are only valid for a 4 week period, and basedates are valid for no more than half a day.
+Remember that keys are only valid for a 4 week period, and basedates are valid for no more than half a day.
 Note also that different GNSS constellations use different UTC datums e.g. GLONASS timestamps are based on UTC+3.
 Check with your SPARTN service provider for the latest decryption key(s), and check the provenence date of your SPARTN datasource.

-   ```
-   pyspartn.exceptions.SPARTNTypeError: Error processing attribute 'group' in message type SPARTN-1X-GAD
-   ```

 1. Checking for successful decryption. `SPARTNMessage` objects implement a protected attribute `_padding`, which represents the number of redundant bits added to the payload content in order to byte-align the payload with the number of bytes specified in the transport layer payload length attribute `nData`.
 If the payload has been successfully decrypted and decoded, the value of `_padding` should always be between 0 and 8.
 Checking `0 <= msg._padding <= 8` provides an informal (_but not necessarily definitive_) check of successful decryption and decoding (see, for example, [spartn_decrypt.py](https://github.com/semuconsulting/pyspartn/blob/main/examples/spartn_decrypt.py)).